TheSquiddyLink/Foo-NowPlaying/README.md

 Please read [documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to find out how to set up CORS headers properly.

 Once this has been done restart foobar2000, and navigate to http://localhost:8880/nowplaying.
 When a song is playing you should now see information about the song.

+### OBS
+To display the now playing information within OBS, you will either need to add a new browser source and use the localhost url, or link to the `HTML` file, and allow CORS.

+**LocalHost** - Recommended
+1. Open OBS
+2. Add New Source
+3. Browser Source
+4. Set URL to `http://localhost:8880/nowplaying` (If you have your own server you must allow CORS)
+5. Set width to `650` for best results
+6. Set height to  `400` for best results

+**Directly to HTML** - Not Recommended
+1. Open OBS
+2. Add New Source
+3. Browser Source
+4. Check local file
+5. Paste or browse for the full file path of the `index.html` file
+5. Set width to `650` for best results
+6. Set height to  `400` for best results

 ## Configuration
 The website allows for customization, including colors, timing, and fonts.
 Below is an explanation of all configurable options.